The caliph returned to his seat, and they brought water to soothe his face. "How did you come to know him?" he asked me.

 "If God wills," I said.
 And I never went back.

-From Characteristic of Faultless People by Ibn al-Jawzi; cf. The Lamp that Sheds Its Brightness on the Caliphate of al-Mustadi’ by the same author
+From Characters of Integrity by Ibn al-Jawzi; cf. The Lamp that Sheds Its Brightness on the Caliphate of al-Mustadi’ by the same author